All ArticlesLegal & Finance

 Beyond closing costs, budget for these recurring annual expenses:

 Property taxes in Mexico are dramatically lower than in the United States.
-A property valued at $500,000 might pay only $300 to $800 annually in predial tax.
+A property valued at $500,000 might pay only $300 to $800 annually in predial tax, according to the Mexican Tax Administration (SAT).
 Many buyers pay their predial in January to receive an early-payment discount of 10 to 20 percent.

 9. What Sellers Pay (For Reference)